dmtrinh/SyntheticData/README.md

 * Privacy preservation
 * Usefulness / utility

-A high-level workflow to evaluate a synthetic dataset's ability to behave the same as the authentic dataset when used to build ML models:
+The "usefulness" dimension focuses on a synthetic dataset's ability to behave similarly as the authentic dataset when used to build ML models.
+A high-level workflow to evaluate usefulness could be:

 ```mermaid
 flowchart TD